 The Ipswich Hospital Foundation (IHF) is an organisation established by State Statute.
 Statutory bodies are established to carry out functions which a Government considers may be more effectively performed outside a traditional department structure.
-Statutory bodies allow a certain level of independence from Government but Government is still responsible to ensure taxpayers funds expended in the operations of statutory bodies are spent in the most efficient, effective and economic manner.
+Statutory bodies allow a certain level of independence from Government but Government is still responsible to ensure taxpayers funds expended in the operations of statutory bodies are spent in the most efficient and effective manner.
 The Ipswich Hospital Foundation is community-based, non-profit, and non-sectarian with Charitable Status as a Health Promotion Charity.
-The overarching purpose of the Ipswich Hospital Foundation is to promote better health and health care within the communities of the Ipswich and West Moreton Health Services District.
+The overarching purpose of the Ipswich Hospital Foundation is to promote better health and health care within the communities served by the of the Ipswich and West Moreton Hospital and Health Services.